 STOLEN LAPTOPS: Students are responsible for the first $500.00 of the replacement cost for the computer.
 Please inquire with your insurance company if your policy will cover the $500.00 stolen fee or if an additional policy can be purchased.
 In the case of a stolen computer follow these steps:

 - Notify the Asset Management Department of theft by calling (906) 227-2822 or email firstname.lastname@example.org.

 - Contact the appropriate law enforcement agency.

-- If the computer is stolen from an on-campus location, report the theft to NMU Public Safety and Police Services at 227-2151 to obtain a police report.
+- If the computer is stolen from an on-campus location, report the theft to the NMU Police Department at (906) 227-2151 to obtain a police report.